 This dialog provides four options for data connections:

 - DSN Type – Add a new system or user data source via the ODBC Data Source Administrator, which opens when you click the button in this section.
 Complete the ODBC Data Source Administrator session to add (and test) a new connection.
 The new system or user data source is automatically included in the Data Connection Registry.
-Use the Schema Filter field to filter schema to any ODBC or system DSN.
-For example, if your schema is SALES, only the tables in the SALES schema are shown.

 - File DSN – Use the browse option to locate and select a file.dsn.
 The path and file name display in the File field, and the name of the file.dsn is in the Name field.
 Note that to create a file DSN connection, you must first create the file which includes the connection information and a .dsn extension.
 While a system or user DSN is automatically included in the Data Connection Registry, you must add a file DSN because the system cannot automatically locate the file that defines the DSN.